hmcts/design-system/app/views/content/hmcts-a-z/README.md

 Explanation:

-When a court case is delayed.
+When a court case or hearing that has been scheduled is cancelled and postponed to another day before it has started.

 For citizens use:
 delay